komura-crm/donaldboulton/src/content/posts/experiments.md

 ## Tests of Substance

-Creation in its essence is to extend, to know, or to affirm
+Creation in its essence is to extend, to know, or to affirm.

 When Father God Consumed the lesser Gods he could have just left them as a cancer inside of himself.
 He saw this as a opportunity to find himself and to know of the Lesser God's.